Military escorts, two weeks of quarantine: What it's like to fly into Australia right now

 Australia has imposed some of the world's harshest border rules.
 On March 18, it banned Australians from leaving the country.
 Two days later, it closed its borders to everyone who isn't a citizen or a resident.

-An influx of overseas nationals have been scrambling to get home ever since.
+Overseas nationals have been scrambling to get home ever since.

 But caps placed on international arrivals mean only 4,000 are allowed in each week.
 No more than 350 people can land in Sydney each day.